WojciechMatuszewski/programming-notes/web/react.md

 ```

 I think this hook is not that useful in day-to-day work, but there are probably some use cases where if you do not use it, you might have a hard time doing something.

+The `useImperativeHandle` hook allows you too implement *bidirectional* flow of the data.
+Just like you could with class components and `React.ref`.

 ## Components as Functions Gotcha